 |Knob Controls||Resonance/Manual, Depth, Rate, Ultra/Standard Mode|

-If you know your way around a pedal, you’ve probably already heard about Electro-Harmonix, a brand that has made a name for itself as being one of the best effect pedals for guitars.
-This particular pedal blows away a lot of its competition, offering a different tone compared to what we’re used to seeing.
+If you know your way around a pedal, you’ve probably already heard about Electro Harmonix, a brand that has made a name for itself as being one of the best effects pedals for guitars.
+This particular pedal blows away a lot of its competition, offering a different guitar tone compared to what we’re used to seeing.

 |Product Dimensions||8.5 x 3.8 x 4.2 inches|

 |Product Weight||1.8 pounds|